 7 Easy Ways to Relieve Stress Every Day

 If your body releases catecholamines too frequently, it can harm all of the body’s systems and lead to symptoms such as elevated pulse and high blood pressure.
-Neither of these states promote healthy circulation or heart health.
+So how can you relieve stress every day?
+Here are seven ideas.

 While some stress is a part of normal, everyday living, you can control the amount of stress you experience over the long term by taking proactive steps toward relieving it before and as it occurs.

 Here are seven lifestyle changes you can make to help you reduce your stress to a healthy level and avoid the negative consequences:

 Exercise can be anything from going on a quick walk or run to maybe you enjoy going to the gym, or you have a gym at home where you work out.
 Or it could be playing a sport, whether it's something that you play with your kids or your family or maybe you are involved in a sports league, whatever that may be.

 Exercise doesn't need to be a full hour.
 You can make time for however much you have in your schedule.
 If you only have 10, 15 minutes, that's fine, go ahead and do something to get that blood moving and those endorphins going as well.

 Make sure you make time to enjoy a hobby that you do.
 Or maybe you like to stop throughout the day and do some deep breathing exercises or a quick meditation.